Rothamsted/knetbuilder/README.md

 Integrations tests for ONDEX.

 [ondex-opt](https://github.com/Rothamsted/ondex-opt.git)
-Optional components. **NOTE**: this are still linked by the components above (so, not so optional), but we usually build them separately.
-If you build the whole ONDEX from there, they will be build from (the local clone of) this repository, if you build an ONDEX component independently
-(e.g., by cloning `ondex-base` and building from its local copy), some of these 'optional' components are still downloaded from our Maven repositories as dependendencies.
+Optional components. **NOTE**: these are still linked by the components above (so, not so optional), but we usually build them separately.
+If you build the whole ONDEX from there, they will be build from (the local clone of) this repository, if you build an ONDEX component independently (e.g., by cloning `ondex-base` and building from its local copy), some of these 'optional' components are still downloaded from our Maven repositories as dependencies.
 This is because it is currently hard to modularise things further (we would need to inspect the Java code).

 [ondex-old-components](https://github.com/Rothamsted/ondex-old-components)
-Old components, which are no longer used by ONDEX, not even as dependencies taken from our Maven reposiory.
+Old components, which are no longer used by ONDEX, not even as dependencies taken from our Maven repository.